fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExUploadEdit.md

 - `AutoRemoveError`: Defines whether errors should be automatically removed.
 - `RemoveErrorOnChange`: Defines whether errors should be removed when there are changes.
 Default is `true`.
 - `AllowDrop`: Defines whether file drop is allowed.
 Default is `true`.
+- `AutoLoadFileDataBytes`: Defines whether file data bytes should be automatically loaded.
+Default is `true`.
+- `LoadFileDataBytesInBackground`: Defines whether file data bytes should be loaded in the background.
+Default is `true`.
+- `ShowProgressForLoadingData`: Defines whether progress should be shown when loading file data bytes.
+Default is `false`.